ourfriendselectric/golden-robot-records/_social-family-records/glenn-shorrock.md

 Moving forward, 2019 sees the release of the living legend’s latest and somewhat “reminiscent” solo album, **Glenn Shorrock Sings Little River Band**, produced and recorded live in the studio by producer and artist, Steve Balbi, at Rancom St Studio and The Engine Room and mixed by Tony Wall.

 The album is set for release on Friday, 8 March, 2019, and available for pre-order now.
-It features ten of Shorrock’s favourite LRB hits, including first single and instant grat track, *The Night Owls*, penned by long-time friend, Graeham Goble.&nbsp;
+It features ten of Shorrock’s favourite LRB hits, including first single and instant grat track, *The Night Owls*, penned by long-time friend, Graeham Goble.

 **BUY/LISTEN TO THE NIGHT OWLS HERE:**

 [http://smarturl.it/ShorrockTheNightOwls](http://smarturl.it/ShorrockTheNightOwls){: target="_blank"}

-The outstanding musicians who joined Shorrock to record the album live in studio included Pete Drummond (drums), Jak Housden (guitar 1), James Van Cooper (guitar 2), Dario Bortolin (bass), Robbie Woolf (keys), Glenn Cunningham (bv’s), Hugh Wilson (bv’s), Phil Stack (upright bass on Reminiscing), Mitchell Rogers (lap steel), and Ross Middleton (sax).&nbsp; The album was engineered by Ted Howard and mastered by Paul Gomersall.
+The outstanding musicians who joined Shorrock to record the album live in studio included Pete Drummond (drums), Jak Housden (guitar 1), James Van Cooper (guitar 2), Dario Bortolin (bass), Robbie Woolf (keys), Glenn Cunningham (bv’s), Hugh Wilson (bv’s), Phil Stack (upright bass on Reminiscing), Mitchell Rogers (lap steel), and Ross Middleton (sax).
+The album was engineered by Ted Howard and mastered by Paul Gomersall.

 **GLENN SHORROCK SINGS LITTLE RIVER BAND**